"i will never forget you" (is 49:15)

 "Can a mother forget her infant, be without tenderness for the child of her womb?
 Even should she forget, I will never forget you." —Isaiah 49:15

 Isaiah prophesied the above message from the Lord God over 2,500 years ago.
-At that time, children were considered blessings from the Lord.
-The strongest possible human bond was between mother and child.
-Yet even then, some mothers "forgot" their children and allowed them to be sacrificed to pagan gods (e.g. see Lam 4:10).
+At that time, abortion was unheard of.
+Children were considered blessings from the Lord.
+The strongest possible human bond was that which existed between mother and child.
+Yet even then, some mothers "forgot" their children and allowed them to be sacrificed to pagan gods (e.g. Lam 4:10).

 At present, surgical and chemical abortions occur in staggering numbers.
 In some countries, women abort more than twice as many babies as they keep, whether voluntarily or by coercion.
-Entire generations of children have grown up knowing that many mothers forget and abort their children.
+Often men pressure women to "eliminate" the "mistake" by having an abortion.
+Entire generations of children have grown up knowing that mothers forget and abort their children.
 Is it any wonder masses of people don't realize God loves them?
 (Is 49:14)

 Isaiah's stirring prophecy rings even more true today.
 God "will never forget you" (Is 49:15).
 "God has said, 'I will never desert you, nor will I forsake you' " (Heb 13:5).
+Yet how many of these confused souls will ever pick up a Bible, much less find these consoling prophecies?
 You may be the only "Bible" some people ever encounter.
 Repent of any part you may have played in not wanting or loving children.
-"Make disciples" by generously conceiving, bearing, and raising godly children (Mt 28:19).
+"Make disciples" by generously conceiving and bearing children (Mt 28:19).
 Love your children as "the Father loves the Son" (Jn 5:20).
-Thus you will help lost and hurting people to know God will never forget them.
+Help lost and hurting people to know God will never forget them.

 Prayer: Father, may parents love their children to such an extent that others will be able to see in their love a reflection of Your own personal love for them.